jorgebastida/gordon/README.md

 Why?
 ------
-In an ideal world, this project should not exits.
-AWS Lambdas (as any other AWS resource) should be provisioned using CloudFormation - One of the best advantages of using AWS (imho) is not it's scalability nor the fancy services... ain't the price; It is the fact that reproducibility is at it's core and their ecosystem is full of services which encourage/enforce it.
+In an ideal world, AWS Lambdas (as any other AWS resource) should be provisioned using CloudFormation - One of the best advantages of using AWS (imho) is not it's scalability nor the fancy services... ain't the price; It is the fact that reproducibility is at it's core and their ecosystem is full of services which encourage/enforce it.
 Their flagship is CloudFormation.

-Then... why not use CloudFormation?
+Then... why not use plain CloudFormation?
 Well, there are two reasons: First, not all AWS APIs are released when services are announced... ain't frameworks (boto3), nor integrations with CloudFormation.

 The second reason is complexity.
 CloudFormation stacks are defined using JSON templates which are a nightmare to write and maintain.